-TBD

-Characteristics of FSS & BSS stations
+6. Characteristics of FSS & BSS stations

 Tables in Attachment 3 summarize system characteristics, sent by WP 4A in Document 5C/142, that could be used in sharing studies within the context of WRC-27 AI 1.10.
 Satellite systems and networks in BR IFIC (Space services) with frequency assignments in the 71-76 GHz and 81-86 GHz bands could also be used for sharing studies.